libp2p/js-libp2p/README.md

 const muxer = new Mplex({
   onStream: stream => { // Receive a duplex stream from the remote
-    // ...receive data from the remote and optionally send data back }
+    // ...receive data from the remote and optionally send data back },
+  onStreamEnd: stream => {
+    // ...handle any tracking you may need of stream closures }
 })